belle2/basf2/online_book/basf2/skim.rst

      :class: toggle xhint stacked

-     You can use the tool ``b2file-metadata-show`` to print the number of events in an MDST or uDST file.
+     You can use the tool ``b2file-metadata-show`` to print the number of events in an mDST or uDST file.

 .. admonition:: Solution
      :class: toggle solution